 Authors should determine the order of authorship among themselves and should settle any disagreements among themselves before submitting their manuscripts.
 Changes in authorship (ie, order, addition, and deletion of authors) should be discussed and approved by all authors.
 Any requests for such changes in authorship after initial manuscript submission and before publication should be explained in writing to the editor in a letter or email from all authors.

 If authorship is attributed to a group (either solely or in addition to 1 or more individual authors), all members of the group must meet the full criteria and requirements for authorship as described above, and all group member authors must complete the Authorship Form.3 If all members of a group do not meet authorship criteria, a group must designate 1 or more individuals as authors or members of a writing group who meet full authorship criteria and requirements and who will take responsibility for the group.2,3 Other group members who do not meet the criteria for authorship may be listed as collaborators in the Acknowledgment.
 Both authors and collaborators will be noted in published articles and in PubMed records.
+Group authors may not be included on articles with limited numbers of authors.

 Conflicts of Interest and Financial Disclosures